 Enter Harrison Gilbertson as Eron Keen, a suspicious business scientist.
 With her pale shiny hair, she seems sly (and suspicious).
 But later, he offered Gray a new creation.
 A chip called Stem will support Gray’s life so that he can walk again.
 Eron promises this for Gray.
 It will cure the paralysis too.
 By installing an implant on his neck, of course, that is in accordance with expectations.
 However, there are some rules where Gray can’t fight it.
 Because the creation has not been tested, it must be kept secret.

 Probably, you gonna love this movie because everyone loves blood.
 As with this film, the comedy impressions then combined with blood.
 The face constraints expression of Marshall-Green is so neat and genuine.
 Trying to apologize to his opponent for being taken control of by Stem, I thought who would not be amazed by that first action scene.
 That’s choreography?
 Cinematography?
-Both of them are incredible unique.
+Both of them are incredibly unique.
 Whannell for a long time has been collaborating with James Wan in the “Saw” franchise.
-Then, this is what made him to make his own original film.
-Be, the “Upgrade” is the original.
+Then, this is what made him directed an original film.
+Be “Upgrade” is the original.
 There is no gimmicky cinematography, everything looks smooth.
 Almost using a steady cam that follows Logan’s movement pattern when it comes to the action scene.
 In fact, it’s not just the action scene.

 3.5 out of 5 stars.